wburr89/Beauty-Salon/README.md

 # Beauty-Salon
-a web page for a beauty salon company.
+A web page for a beauty salon company.

-Click images to view web pages.

 Pages contain front end code.
 Links and forms are not connected to any back-end languages/databases.